7

 Performed occasionally in shows:

-7 is the 14th track (13th song) on Prince’s 14th album SymbolSmallerBlue.png, the second to be credited to Prince and the New Power Generation, and, five weeks after the album’s release, 7 was released as the album’s third single (on the same day as the Damn U single).
-In 1993, the track was included as the 18th and final track on The Hits 1 (also included as the first disc of The Hits / The B-Sides).
+7 is the 14th track and 13th song on Prince’s 14th album, entitled , which was the second album to be credited to Prince and the New Power Generation.
+7 was released as the album’s third single five weeks after the album’s release, on the same day as the Damn U single.
+In 1993, the track was included as the 18th and final track on The Hits 1, and was also included as the first disc of The Hits / The B-Sides.
 In 2006, the track was included as the 15th track on the first disc of Ultimate.

-While specific recording dates are not known, basic tracking took place in December 1990 at Paisley Park Studios in Chanhassen, Minnesota.
-This early version was not included on any known configuration of the Diamonds And Pearls album though.
-Additional recording or basic tracking of a new version took place between September 1991, and March 1992, at Paisley Park Studios in Chanhassen, Minnesota.
-It was included as the 19th track (twelfth song) on a March 1992, configuration of the SymbolSmallerBlue.png album, and the 19th track (13th song) on a late-Summer 1992, configuration, before many of the album’s segues were removed for release.
-The track is a solo recording by Prince, but the drum loop is sampled from Tramp, a 1967 song written by Lowell Fulson and Jimmy McCracklin, as performed by Lowell Fulson (from Tramp 1967, also released as a single; also performed by Otis Redding and Carla Thomas).
+While specific recording dates are unknown, basic tracking took place in December 1990 at Paisley Park Studios in Chanhassen, Minnesota.
+However, this early version was not included on any known configuration of the Diamonds And Pearls album.
+Additional recording or basic tracking of a new version took place between September 1991 and March 1992, at Paisley Park Studios in Chanhassen, Minnesota.
+It was included as the 19th track and the twelfth song on a March 1992 configuration of , and the 19th track and 13th song on a summer 1992 configuration, before many of the album’s segues were removed for release.
+The track is a solo recording by Prince, but the drum loop is sampled from Tramp, a 1967 song written by Lowell Fulson and Jimmy McCracklin.

-Remixes of the track were made by Hip Hop producer Marley Marl for a possible inclusion on the maxi-single but they remain unreleased.
+The track was remixed multiple times by hip-hop producer Marley Marl for a possible inclusion on the maxi-single.
+However, the remixes are unreleased.

 Recording Information